RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #580

+Added a unhandled rejected promise handler for properly logging the errors that happen.
+Then adjusted the erase command on the chat bot to be a proper promise so it can be logged appropriately.

 ## #579

 So exploring what needs to be done moving forward for the giveaway I got into a